 We’ll take the early morning ferry crossing (2 hrs) to Porvenir, which is the main town in the Chilean side of the mythical island at the end of the world, Tierra del Fuego.
 We should see scores of Southern Giant-Petrel, Magellanic Diving-Petrel, Chilean Skua, Black-browed Albatross and Peale’s Dolphins.
 We’ll spend the morning birding around Laguna Verde and Laguna Santa Maria.
 The bird species we‘ll be looking for in the next couple of days will be Ashy-Headed and Upland Goose, Two-banded Plover, Magellanic Plover, Chilean Skua, Short-billed Miner, Tawny-throated Dotterel, Flightless Steamer-Duck, Black-necked Swan and Crested Duck.

 After lunch we’ll drive to Bahia Inútil to visit a colony of magnificent King Penguins.
-This colony is the most northerly colony of this species, and the only one outside Antarctic waters.
+We will spend some time enjoying the company of these incredible birds at the small reserve protecting this colony.
 On our way to our accommodation in Cerro Sombrero we’ll be looking for Rufous-chested Dotterel, Chocolate-vented Tyrant and Cinnamon-bellied Ground-Tyrant that breed in the Patagonian steppe.
 Night in Cerro Sombrero.

-DAY 3.
-18th DEC.
-BIRDING THE STEPPES AND DRIVE TO PUERTO NATALES
+DAY 3 - PATAGONIAN STEPPE AND DRIVE TO PUERTO NATALES

 After breakfast we’ll continue birding the Patagonian Steppe on our way to the northern tip of Tierra del Fuego and hop on a short ferry back to the continental mainland.
 This is a shorter ferry crossing (20 min) with good chances of seeing Commerson’s Dolphin, Magellanic Diving-Petrel, Wilson’s Storm-Petrel and White-chinned Petrel.
 Back on the mainland we will make a stop at a wetland in the steppe, Buque Quemado.
 A good spot for seeing a variety of waterfowl, including Silver Teal, Rosy-billed Pochard, Chiloe Wigeon, White-cheeked Pintail, Coscoroba Swan, and variety of shorebirds.
 We will continue our trip towards Puerto Natales making our way across the vast steppe looking for Darwin’s Rhea, Austral Canastero, Chocolate-vented Tyrant, Band-tailed Earthcreeper, Common Miner, Patagonian Yellow-Finch and the stunning White-bridled Finch.
 We’ll spend the night in Puerto Natales.